-The company currently finances its business with loans from its immediate parent undertaking, ABPB.
-Details of these loan notes can be found in notes 8, 9 and 13.
+The company currently finances its business with Preference shares held by its immediate parent undertaking's shareholders and by intercompany loans from fellow group undertakings.
+Details of these loan notes can be found in notes 9, 10 and 14.

 Trading group risks and uncertainties